markcastor/Support-Vector-Machine/README.md

 # Support-Vector-Machine
-Simple understanding of support vector Machines
+Simple understanding of support vector Machines and a simple example of using Qiskit library in SVM